 \section{Introduction}

-Single-image-based image rectifications, such as Stitched Image Rectangling (SIR) and Rolling Shutter Correction (RSC), have posed significant challenges.
-The information laid in the inputs of them is insufficient to obtain robust results, thus requiring additional information (image priors).
+Single-image-based image rectification tasks, such as Stitched Image Rectangling (SIR) and Rolling Shutter Correction (RSC), are fundamental computer vision tasks with broad applications in various domains.
+SIR is essential for creating visually appealing images from stitched photos, widely used in image stitching~\cite{brown2007automatic} and panorama construction \cite{brown2003recognising}.
+RSC addresses the distortion artifacts caused by CMOS sensors' row-wise exposure pattern, which is crucial for high-quality video recording \cite{7457352} and 3D reconstruction \cite{7780732, 6751167}.
+These tasks are particularly challenging due to their ill-posed nature, where the information available in the input image is insufficient to obtain robust results, necessitating additional prior knowledge or constraints.

 Stitched Image Rectangling (SIR) refers to the technique of converting stitched images with irregular edges into rectangular shapes.
-These stitched images are typically created by merging multiple overlapping images~\cite{szeliski2007image,zaragoza2013projective,lee2020warping,jiang2024towards}. \citet{he2013rectangling} proposed the conception of image rectangling and presented a framework as prototype.
-However, it only preserves straight lines and leads to distortions in non-linear structures~\cite{zhu2022semi}.
-In the era of deep learning, \citet{nie2022deep} proposed a mesh-based framework, while meshes have far fewer grid points than the pixels in an image, and this low-rank representation can not fully capture complex motions, resulting in local artifacts like inconsistent boundaries or visible misalignments.
-Recently, \citet{zhou2023rectangling} presented a solution based on specially designed DMs.
-With two DMs trained from scratch and diffusion process performed in pixel-space, training and inference are computationally intensive.
-And for all these methods, the upper limit of model's performance is limited by the datasets, blocking further improvements of them.
+These stitched images are typically created by merging multiple overlapping images~\cite{szeliski2007image,zaragoza2013projective,lee2020warping,jiang2024towards,nie2021unsupervised}. \cite{he2013rectangling} proposed the concept of image rectangling and presented an initial framework.
+However, it primarily preserves straight lines and can introduce distortions in non-linear structures~\cite{zhu2022semi}.
+In the deep-learning era, \cite{nie2022deep} proposed a mesh-based framework.
+However, meshes contain far fewer grid points than pixels, and this low-rank representation cannot fully capture complex motions, resulting in local artifacts such as inconsistent boundaries or visible misalignments.
+More recently, \cite{zhou2023rectangling} introduced a specially designed diffusion-based solution.
+Because it trains two diffusion models from scratch and performs diffusion in pixel space, both training and inference are computationally intensive.
+Moreover, the performance of these methods is strongly tied to the scale and quality of the task-specific datasets, which limits further improvement.